Customer Service, 8am to 5pm PT

 If you and your spouse can't settle your divorce out of court, this judge has a few tips on how to handle yourself.

-The Best Interests of the Child: Factors a Judge May Consider in Deciding Custody
+The Best Interests of the Child: Factors Judges Consider in Deciding Custody

 Joint Child Custody: Do the Advantages Outweigh the Disadvantages?